Ana João Rodrigues

 How do our brains compute that a stimulus is “good” or “bad”?
 How is valence represented in the mammalian brain?
 What are the neural substrates underlying a rewarding or an aversive experience?
 What lies between the stimulus and the behavioural response?

-On top of these exciting fundamental neuroscience questions, I am also exploring how early life stress in specific developmental windows can imprint long-lasting marks in these processes, leading to maladaptive behaviours (depression, addiction).
+On top of these exciting fundamental neuroscience questions, I am also exploring how stress in specific developmental windows can imprint long-lasting marks in these processes, leading to maladaptive behaviours (depression, addiction).

 In addition to my scientific and teaching activities, I am also one of the Science Outreach Coordinators of host institution, responsible for science dissemination for the society.